 From left: Tinaude Oguntuyi, Olumide Idow u, Dr Samantha Torrance, Bradley Shaw Collaboration is key Amazon justifies Project Kuiper as a way to fill coverage gaps in rural our hard to connect areas, but also explains that developing and deploying satellite technology requires significant innovation and investment.
 The Jeff Bezos-founded company says it has "the people and resources required to deploy and operate global satellite broadband services, and we feel a responsibility to use our success and scale to help bridge the digital divide."
 A successful launch in early October has put the project on track to begin serving customers by as early as Q4 2024, the details of the US regulatory license demanding at least half of the constellation active by the middle of July 2026.
 Vodacom's solution may be the quickest route South Africans have to an official satellite ISP since Elon Musk's Starlink has yet to apply for a license through Icasa.
-ABOUT LINDSEY SCHUTTERS - Lindsey is the editor for ICT, Construction&Engineering and Energy&Mning at Bizcommunity "OpenAl debuts GPT-4o as a multimodal, more personal AI 14 May 2024 "Vodacomreports strong revenue increase on back of VodaPay and acquisitions 13 May 2024 "East Africa internet disrupted by another major undersea cable cut 12 May 2024 "Report: Tower companies fuel Africa's telecommunications boom 10 May 2024 - Samsung goes back to competitive roots with A-series 8 May 2024 View my profile and articles...
+ABOUT LINDSEY SCHUTTERS - Lindsey is the editor for ICT, Construction&Engineering and Energy&Mning at Bizcommunity "Vodacomreports strong revenue increase on back of VodaPay and acquisitions 13 May 2024 "East Africa internet disrupted by another major undersea cable cut 12 May 2024 "Report: Tower companies fuel Africa's telecommunications boom- 10 May 2024 "Samsung goes back to competitive roots with A-series 8 May 2024 "Honor rises to number one in China with excellent Magic6 Pro 29 Apr 2024 View my profile and articles...